matrix-org/matrix-doc/proposals/2063-serverinfo.md

 * whether the HS supports (open) registrations
 * number of registered users / active users in the last *week/month*
 * server uptime

-* server admin contact (this is covered by pull#1929)
+Apart from the *first one* all endpoints can be "legally" disabled and result a `M_FORBIDDEN` error, so the admin can decide not to publish the data for whatever reason.

+The following data will be (or ought to be) provided by pull#1929 (MSC 1929) through static `.well-known` method:

+* server human readable name
 * server description / blurb
 * country of the server (if applicable)

-Apart from the *first one* all endpoints can be "legally" disabled and result a `M_FORBIDDEN` error, so the admin can decide not to publish the data for whatever reason.

-It could be useful to provide a - heavily rate limited - *connectivity endpoint*, which would make it possible to "ping" other servers, in a very limited fashion (eg. only already known servers and skip anything which is backed off already, etc.), since it could provide info on connectivity (like when a server is available on IPv6 but cannot reach IPv4 servers).
+* server admin contact

+There ought to be a way to gather *server connectivity data*, to check working federation, but it shall be covered by a specific proposal later.

 ## Security considerations